robertrumney/emission-checker/README.md

 ## Contributing

-Please feel free to fork, raise issues, or submit pull requests.
-All feedback or contributions are appreciated.
+Feel free to fork this project and submit pull requests or raise issues if you find any bugs or have suggestions for improvements.